Genie-Experiments/pdf-parsing/README.md

 ### Figures (`.png` files)
 - Figures present in the pdf document are stored in the output directory you specified in the config file.
 Example path: `output_dir/doc_name/markdown/figures/figure-1.png`

+## ⚠️ Limitations

+1. **CPU Processing Speed**: On CPU, processing may take considerable time.
+GPU processing is recommended for better performance (120 seconds per page on CPU vs 56 seconds on GPU with T4 Colab).

+2. **Table of Contents**: Table of contents sections are not parsed by this pipeline.

+3. **Complex Table Layouts**: Tables with complex layouts may have some inaccuracies in the parsed output.

+4. **Code Formatting Without LLM**: When processing code without LLM enhancement, there is a rare possibility that code indentation and formatting may be compromised.

+5. **OCR Errors in Complex Layouts**: In rare cases with overly complex document layouts (such as 4-column layouts), some OCR errors may occur.

 ## 📄 License